MarginaliaSearch/www.marginalia.nu/content/log/85-mq_sm_actor_ui.md

 have a basic GUI for a lot of the things that I was previously doing by hand, sometimes by directly typing SQL-commands into the db client.

-The new release should drop in about a week or so.
-Hopefully with a bit more polish than it has at the moment, we'll see.
+The new release should drop in about a week or so, fingers crossed.